Tokittoo/PigOS/Hyprdots-to-PigOS.md

 ---

-Here's how we can update HyDE-specific Hyprland settings without changing user preferences.
+Here's how we can update PigOS-specific Hyprland settings without changing user preferences.
 We don't need the "userprefs" file.
-Instead, we can source HyDE's `hyprland.conf` and make $USER preferred changes directly in the config.
-With this approach, won't potentially break hyde and hyde won't break your own dots.
+Instead, we can source PigOS's `hyprland.conf` and make $USER preferred changes directly in the config.
+With this approach, won't potentially break pigos and pigos won't break your own dots.

 ![Hyprland structure](https://github.com/user-attachments/assets/91b35c2e-0003-458f-ab58-18fc29541268)

-# Why name it HyDE?
+# Why name it PigOS?

 As the last man standing collaborator, I don't know what the original creator intended.
 But I think it's a good name.
 I just don't know what it stands for. 🤷‍♂️